Shkodër: Early history

-Ottoman Period
+Ottoman period

 With two sieges, Shkodër became secure as an Ottoman territory.
 It became the centre of the sanjak and by 1485 there were 27 Muslim and 70 Christian hearths, although by the end of the next century there were more than 200 Muslim ones compared to the 27 Christian ones, respectively.

 Military manoeuvres in 1478 by the Ottomans meant that the city was again entirely surrounded by Ottoman forces.
-Mehmed the Conqueror personally laid the siege.
+Mehmed II personally laid the siege.
 About ten heavy cannons were cast on site.
 Balls as heavy as 380 kg were fired on the citadel (such balls are still on display on the castle museum).
 Nevertheless, the city resisted.
 Mehmed left the field and had his commanders continue the siege.
 By the winter the Ottomans had captured one after the other all adjacent castles: Lezhë, Drisht and Žabljak Crnojevića.
 This, together with famine and constant bombardment lowered the morale of defenders.
 On the other hand, the Ottomans were already frustrated by the stubborn resistance.
 The castle is situated on a naturally protected hill and every attempted assault resulted in considerable casualties for the attackers.
 A truce became an option for both parties.
 On January 25 an agreement between the Venetians and the Ottoman Empire ended the siege, permitting the citizens to leave unharmed, and the Ottomans to take over the deserted city.

 After Ottoman domination was secure, much of the population fled.
 Around the 17th century, the city began to prosper as the centre of the Sanjak of Scutari (sanjak was an Ottoman administrative unit smaller than a vilayet).
 It became the economic centre of northern Albania, its craftsmen producing fabric, silk, arms and silver artifacts.
-Construction included two-storey stone houses, the bazaar, and the Central or Middle Bridge (Ura e Mesit) over the Kir river, built during the second half of the 18th century, over 100 m long, with 13 arcs of stone, the largest one being 22 m wide and 12 m tall.
+Construction included two-storey stone houses, the souk, and the Mesi Bridge (Ura e Mesit) over the Kir river, built during the second half of the 18th century, over 100 m long, with 13 arcs of stone, the largest one being 22 m wide and 12 m tall.

 Shkodër was a major city under Ottoman rule in southeast Europe.
 It retained its importance up until the end of the empire's rule in the Balkans in the early 20th century.
 This is due to its geo-strategic position that connects it directly with the Adriatic and with the Italian ports, but also with land-routes to the other important Ottoman centre, namely Prizren.
 The city was an important meeting place of diverse cultures from other parts of the Empire, as well as influences coming westwards, by Italian merchants.
-It was a centre of Islam in the region, producing many ulema, poets and administrators, particularly from the Bushati family.
+It was a centre of Islam in the region, producing many ulama, poets and administrators, particularly from the Bushati family.